department-of-veterans-affairs/vets-website/_vre/service-disabled/independent-living.md

 <div markdown="1">

-VA may provide independent-living services if your service-connected disability impairs your ability to work, and you need these services to live more independently.
-You may also receive independent-living services as you work to gain employment, if that’s a goal you and your counselor have created.
+VA may provide independent-living services if your service-connected disability impairs your ability to work and you need these services to live more independently.
+You may also receive independent-living services as you work to gain employment if that’s a goal you and your counselor have created.
 In both cases, your counselor can help you restore your daily-living activities.

 ### Are you eligible for independent-living services?
 </div>